 Driving with License Suspended (DLS) Program

-The Civil DLS Diversion Program is designed to help people regain their driver’s license while they pay off their fines and fees.
+The Civil DLS Diversion Program is designed to help people regain their driver’s licenses while they pay off their fines and fees.
 Participants work with Diversion staff to develop a contract including a payment plan that is presented to the Vermont Judicial Bureau (VJB) for review.
 Upon approval by VJB Hearing Officer, the Department of Motor Vehicles (DMV) is notified that the person is in compliance with the VJB.
 DMV reinstatement requirements must also be met before your driver’s license is reinstated.

 Vermont Judicial Bureau